 Responsive design and fast load time make a difference in your website’s ranking in search results.
 As a rule, never overlook the mobile version of the site because Google uses it for crawling and indexing.

-In Shopify, all themes are mobile-friendly, so it’s no use bothering how your store looks on smartphones.
+In Shopify, all themes are mobile-friendly, so it’s no use bothering about how your store looks on smartphones.
 As for page speed, there are a few things you can do:

 - Give preference to static images, and don’t overuse videos and GIFs;